|Nutritional Guidelines (per serving)|

-Peel the carrots, rinse under cold water then dry them with paper towels.
+Peel the carrots, rinse them under cold water, and then dry them with paper towels.

-Using a food processor with a shredding disc or a box grater/shredder, shred the carrots coarsely.
-A julienne peeler would also work well to make coarse shreds.
+Using a food processor with a shredding disc or a box grater, shred the carrots coarsely.

 In a large bowl, combine the carrots with the raisins.